pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 --yes \
 --namespace my-apps
 ```

 Notice how we are explicitly setting the label `apps.tanzu.vmware.com/has-rockets=true`.
+Remember
-Remember the `selector` property that we specified when defining the `source-scan-test-scan-to-url-rockets` Supply Chain?
+the `selector` property that we specified when defining the `source-scan-test-scan-to-url-rockets`
+Supply Chain?
 That's what ties together that supply chain with this particular workload.

-Now that our workload is created, let's take a look at how it is rendered by the Supply Chain plugin.
+Now that our workload is created, let's take a look at how it is rendered by the Supply Chain plug-in.

-First we navigate to the supply chain plugin section in TAP-GUI and locate our Workload amongst the listed ones:
+First we navigate to the supply chain plugin section in TAP-GUI and locate our workload amongst the
+listed ones:

 ![Screenshot of Workloads list with the tanzu-rockets-x workload listed.](images/workload_list.png)

-Of note here is that our workload `tanzu-rockets-x` is "Healthy" and under the "Supply Chain" column shows that it is using the `source-scan-test-scan-to-url-rockets` supply chain.
+Of note here is that our workload `tanzu-rockets-x` is "Healthy" and under the "Supply Chain" column
+shows that it is using the `source-scan-test-scan-to-url-rockets` supply chain.

 Once we click on it to see its details we are presented with the Workload graph.
-Given that our Supply Chain `source-scan-test-scan-to-url-rockets` only specified one `resource`, the result we get is a very simple single-stage graph:
+Given that our
+Supply Chain `source-scan-test-scan-to-url-rockets` only specified one `resource`, the result we get
+is a very simple single-stage graph:

 ![Screenshot of tanzu-rockets-x workload graph.](images/tanzu-rockets-overview.png)